Sudeten Germans: Middle Ages and early modern period

 In 1348, the Luxembourg king Charles I, also King of the Romans and Holy Roman Emperor (as Charles IV) from 1355, founded the Charles University in Prague (Alma Mater Carolina), the first in Central Europe, attended by large German student nations, and its language of education was Latin.
-Czechs made up about 20 percent of the students at the time of its founding, and the rest was primarily German.
+Czechs made up about 20% of the students at the time of its founding, and the rest was primarily German.
 A culturally-significant example of German Bohemian prose from the Middle Ages is the story Der Ackermann aus Böhmen ("The Ploughman from Bohemia"), written in Early New High German by Johannes von Tepl (c.
 1350 – 1414) in Žatec (Saaz), who probably had studied liberal arts in Prague.

 For centuries, German Bohemians played important roles in the economy and politics of the Bohemian lands.
 For example, forest glass production was a common industry for German Bohemians.
 Though they were living beyond the medieval Kingdom of Germany, an independent German Bohemian awareness, however, was not widespread, and for a long time, it played no decisive role in everyday life.
 Individuals were usually seen as Bohemians, Moravians or Silesians.
 Defining events later in German Bohemian history were the Hussite Wars, the occupation of Bohemia by the Czech Brethren, the Thirty Years' War, when the Lands of the Bohemian Crown were severely affected, which caused the immigration of further German settlers.

 After the death of King Louis II of Hungary and Bohemia in the 1526 Battle of Mohács, the Habsburg Archduke Ferdinand of Austria became King of Bohemia, which became a constituent state of the Habsburg monarchy.
 With the rise of the Habsburgs in Bohemia after the 1620 Battle of White Mountain, the old Bohemian nobility became virtually meaningless.
 Increasingly, the Bohemian crown lands were ruled from the Austrian capital, Vienna, which favoured the dominance of the German language and German culture.
 On the other hand, the 18th-century Silesian Wars started by Prussian King Frederick II of Prussia against Austria resulted in the loss of the traditionally-Bohemian crown land and weakened Germans in the remaining parts of Bohemia.
 As the 19th century arrived, resistance to the German domination began to develop among the Czechs.